pallavJha/chaakoo/README.md

     - `command` - Can contain multi line text for the commands
     - `workdir` - Pane's first directory.
 It can further be changed by `cd` present in `command`

-The `commands` section or commands for a pane are not a required field.
+**Note**: The `commands` section or commands for a pane are not a required field.
 Chaakoo can just be used to create the pane layout and then the user can take over and execute their commands.

 ## Using Chaakoo